jmiraal/nd081-c2-Building-and-deploying-cloud-native-applications-from-scratch-project-starter/README.md

     ```bash
     Your Linux function app 'myneighborlyapiv1', that uses a consumption plan has been successfully created but is not active until content is published using Azure Portal or the Functions Core Tools.
     ```
-**STUDENT_NOTE: We can see in this screenshot the Azure Function and the Sgorage Account created:**
+**STUDENT_NOTE: We can see in this screenshot the Azure Function App and the Sgorage Account created:**
 ![](screenshots/resources_1.png)

 4. Set up a Cosmos DB Account.
 You will need to use the same resource group, region and storage account, but can name the Cosmos DB account as you prefer. **Note:** This step may take a little while to complete (15-20 minutes in some cases).